Only 8 – 10 BDC operators expected to meet-up the criteria

 Godwin Emefiele, the CBN Governor, had said that there are a number of qualifications required to operate a BDC.
 He noted that based on the qualifications, only a maximum number of eight (8) or ten (10) would be able to become primary BDC dealers.

-“There are a number of qualifications, either the size of the bank, or the size of forex transactions it had done before, the level of liquidity, the extent to which those banks have complied with CBN guidelines, regulations in the past and their level of preparedness in terms of being able to provide all the soft and hardware that is needed to operate in a very transparent manner.
+“There are a number of qualifications, either the size of the bank, or the size of forex transactions it had done before, the level of liquidity, the extent to which those banks have complied with CBN guidelines, regulations in the past and their level of preparedness in terms of being able to provide all the soft and hardware that is needed to operate in a very transparent manner.“But from what we see, we do not think there’ll be more than a maximum of eight or 10 primary dealers.
+What that means is that you have what we can call grade A dealers and you have the grade B dealers.”

 In his reaction to the new policy, Gwadabe told Punch on a phone interview that he hope the CBN forex policy is not like medicine after death.
 His statement below;